Heroes game

 They were to gather as much as they needed every day.
 But on Friday, they had to gather twice as much because there would be nothing provided on the Sabbath.

-As such, the Friday effect doubles your manna every time you get a correct answer in the game.
+Just like that, the Friday effect doubles your manna every time you get a correct answer in the game.

 e.
 Jonah effect